myhdl/myhdl/doc/source/manual/conversion.rst

 Function calls are mapped to Verilog or VHDL subprograms The converter analyzes function calls and function code.
-Each function is mapped to an appropriate subprograms in the target HDL:  a function or task in  Verilog, and a function  or procedure in VHDL.
+Each function is mapped to an appropriate subprogram in the target HDL:  a function or task in  Verilog, and a function  or procedure in VHDL.
   In order to support the full power of Python functions, a unique subprogram is generated per Python function call.